 BPAN is a rare disorder.
 Its prevalence is unknown, but it is thought to account for between 35 and 40 percent of all cases of NBIA disorders.
 Some individuals who have been diagnosed with intellectual disability or early-onset parkinsonism based on their signs and symptoms have later been found to have BPAN when genetic testing was done.

-BPAN is caused by mutations in the WDR45 gene.
+BPAN is caused by variants (also called mutations) in the WDR45 gene.
 This gene provides instructions for making the WIPI4 protein.
 WIPI4 has a characteristic structure resembling a seven-bladed propeller, from which the name of the disorder is derived.
 The WIPI4 protein is involved in a process called autophagy, which helps clear unneeded materials from cells, including excess amounts of an iron storage protein called ferritin.

 In most X-linked dominant disorders, males experience more severe symptoms than females.
 While this is not always the case in BPAN, most individuals with the disorder are females, likely because a smaller number of affected males survive until birth.

-Almost all cases of BPAN result from new mutations in the gene and occur in people with no history of the disorder in their family.
-Rarely, an affected person inherits the mutation from a mildly affected mother.
+Almost all cases of BPAN result from new variants in the gene and occur in people with no history of the disorder in their family.
+Rarely, an affected person inherits the variant from a mildly affected mother.
 Among reported cases, males with BPAN and most females with BPAN have not had children.

 Other Names for This Condition

 - Static encephalopathy of childhood with neurodegeneration in adulthood